 Nothing will bait a pickpocket like flashing around wads of cash.
 Remember, even relatively small sums of money can represent a year’s wage in some communities overseas.

 Avoid by: Carry only what you need.
 If you’re heading out shopping for the day, make use of ATMs where available and stock up on cash as you need it.
 Most travel card providers will charge a small fee per transaction, but a small cost beats a large theft.
-If you’re packing for a day trip, ask yourself if those expensive jewels are really necessary.

 5. Drinking too much